 - File tax returns and pay tax obligations on time.

-Is Forming a Michigan LLC Right for Your Business?
+Is an LLC Right for Your Business?

 Because the business entity type you choose for your business will affect you from legal, tax, and operational standpoints, make sure you talk with an attorney and accounting professional before forming an LLC.
 The more you know, the more confident you’ll be that you’re starting your company on the right foot.